oclint/oclint-docs/devel/checkout.rst

 LLVM/Clang Codebase
 -------------------

-LLVM/Clang has its own code structure, and you could find the detail information at Clang's `Get Started <http://clang.llvm.org/get_started.html>`_ page.
+LLVM/Clang has its own code structure, and the detail information can be found at Clang's `Get Started <http://clang.llvm.org/get_started.html>`_ page.
 We also provide a script that checks out all LLVM/Clang repositories into correct location.

 .. code-block:: bash